mofron/mofron-comp-wizard/README.md

-# mofron-parts-wizard
+# mofron-comp-wizard
-wizard component for mofron
+Wizard Component for mofron